herculesxe5/midimagic/README.md

 - MIDI message auto-learn
 - Transposing of notes
 - Hardware MIDI thru output
-- Saving and recalling of the setup (Work in progress)
+- Saving and recalling of the setup

 Midimagic is still under development so features, behavior or hardware may change.